Introduction

 Recognizing Symptoms of Discomfort

-• Apart from scratching the floor, signs that your dog is experiencing health-related discomfort might include redness, swelling, hair loss, or frequent scratching of their body.
+- Besides scratching the floor, you might see signs that your dog is uncomfortable, like redness, swelling, hair loss, or constant scratching of their body.

 Common Health Concerns

-• Allergies are a frequent cause of discomfort in dogs, leading to itchy skin and prompting behaviors like floor scratching.
-Allergies can be environmental, food-related, or due to certain materials in their surroundings.
+- Allergies are a common cause of discomfort in dogs, leading to itchy skin and behaviors like scratching the floor.
+These allergies can come from the environment, certain foods, or specific materials around them.

 Steps to Address Medical Causes